viviandotdev/ObsidianVault/+ Encounters/Mini Essays/Google File System.md

 **engage with content while looking for answers to those questions**

-**what is google file system**? it is a distributed system that allows google to
+**what is google file system**? it is a distributed system that allows google to serve users thousands of large files in realitime

+**what are the features/requirements of this system**

+**what are the main components of the system**

+****